 The Cotswolds offer picturesque villages, bountiful hills and spectacular scenery.
 An Area of Outstanding Natural Beauty (AONB), the Cotswolds are full of charming British quintessence.
 Bath is at the southernmost tip of the Cotswolds and you’ll find many Cotswold villages to visit near Bath.
 However, you simply won’t have time to visit them all in one day.

 The Cotswolds are also a delight to explore on foot.
 From rolling hills criss-crossed by ancient stone walls to captivating valleys with lush woodland, the Cotswolds boast countless footpaths.
 Near the South Cotswold villages, you can enjoy the splendid scenery of Badminton, Uley and Painswick.
-Find Cotswold walk guides.
+For more walk inspiration, find the Cotswold walk guides.

 How to get there